 This striped baby hat pattern is given to fit a baby.
-However, it is easy to crochet to any size you want from newborn to adult.
-It features a nice striped design that can be crocheted in two or more colors.
-Or, choose a single color to do the entire hat.
-It’s a great design for both men and women, thus making it a great pattern for the entire family.
+However, it is easy to crochet to any size you want from newborn to adult, thus making it a great family hat for both genders.

 Striped Baby Hat

 - Yarn: Bernat Baby Sport (Light, #3; 100% acrylic; 300g/10.5oz) 2 colors.
 1 ball each.
 (You only need a small amount of each color)

 - Other: Measuring Tape, Scissors, Stitch Markers, Yarn Needle.

 - Ribbing gauge: 1" across 5 sts and 1.5" over 7 ribbing rows.

 - Pattern gauge: 2" across 8 sts and over pattern rounds 3-9.